How Intel, Google & Amazon Use OKRs (Real Examples)

 OKRs at Scale Are About Control, Not Ceremony

-These companies turned to OKRs when scale made it difficult to distinguish momentum from noise.
+The ten organisations above turned to OKRs when scale made it difficult to distinguish momentum from noise.
 Growth increased surface area, diluted ownership, and blurred decision-making.
-OKRs became the system that restored clarity - turning strategy into measurable outcomes that leadership could trust.
+OKRs became the system that restored clarity — turning strategy into measurable outcomes that leadership could trust.

 The biggest companies in the world used OKRs to force tradeoffs, surface risk early, and keep execution tied to strategy as complexity increased.
+The framework is the same for a 70-person company navigating the same coordination challenges at a fraction of the scale.
+See how OKRs Tool implements the full cycle — cascade alignment, weekly check-ins, and AI at-risk detection — free for up to 5 users.

 CEO Photo